richardsonjm/swift-Anchors-reading-swift-intro-000/README.md

 By default, the autoresizing mask on a view gives rise to constraints that fully determine the view's position.
 This allows the auto layout system to track the frames of views whose layout is controlled manually (through -setFrame:, for example). **When you elect to position the view using auto layout by adding your own constraints, you must set this property to NO. IB will do this for you.**

-I bolded (is that a word) the more important part of this definition.
-Each `UIView` is able (to some degree) lay itself out on screen, but it's on you the developer to decide how and where you want to lay out your `UIView`through Auto Layout.
+We bolded the more important part of this definition.
+Each `UIView` is able, to some degree, lay itself out on screen, but it's on you the developer to decide how and where you want to lay out your `UIView`through Auto Layout.
 When we want to setup constraints ourself we need to set this instance property to `false` or If were to do this in Interface Builder (like we have been doing before you learned about anchors), Interface Builder will set this property to `false` for us (which is great!).

 Since we're not adding our constraints in Interface Builder here, we have to manually set this instance property to `false` which will allow for our constraints to work.